ContentCal compared to Sprout Social

-It’s an up-and-coming platform, with a growing number of happy customers and glowing reviews.
+It’s an up-and-coming platform, with a growing number of over 40,000 happy customers and glowing reviews.

 Choose from a selection of plans: Pro, Company, Premium and Enterprise.

-One thing that many users of the Sprout Social content calendar note is just how easy it is to get to grips with.
-Your social accounts are connected in mere moments and the scheduling tool is similar to many others on the market.
+Sprout Social is fairly straight forward after some exploration of the tool.
+Your social accounts are connected fairly quickly and the scheduling tool is similar to many others on the market.